NellitG/Hosp/README.md

 **Overview**

-The Hospital Management System is a full-stack Django application designed to streamline the operations of a healthcare facility.
+The Hospital Management System is a Django application designed to streamline the operations of a healthcare facility.
 It manages departments, doctors, patients, appointments, prescriptions, and more.

 This system simplifies day-to-day administrative and medical processes while ensuring secure and efficient data handling.